 Although behavioral therapies have been proven to be very effective, until we know more about how ASD develops and grows, it will be very difficult to actually find a cure for it.

 Treatment for epilepsy is focused on the reduction of severity and frequency of seizures.
 There are a number of things that can cause epilepsy, including genetic disposition, trauma to the head, infections in the brain, and other conditions such as Autism, but there is little that can actually be done about preventing or curing it.

 The cannabinoid, CBD – or Cannabidiol – is a natural compound that can be extracted from the Cannabis plant.
 One of the most important things about CBD for humans is that it can affect our Endocannabinoid System – the system in our bodies which keeps everything regulated and balanced.

 Some of the systems that the Endocannabinoid system helps to regulate, include:

 - The nervous system

 It is the compound called THC that is present in the cannabis plant, which will make you feel high, and although it does have some benefits to your health, most people try to avoid it.
 The law in many countries or states is also not keen that you take THC, as in a lot of places any cannabis-derived products should have less than 0.2% or 0.3% (check the local laws to confirm) for it to be legal.
 Taking these sorts of levels of THC won’t make you feel high at all.

-CBD can also inhibit the breakdown and reuptake of Anandamide – another chemical in the brain which can have antidepressant qualities.
+CBD can also inhibit the breakdown and reuptake of Anandamide – another chemical in the brain that can have antidepressant qualities.